 Avner Ben-Ner studies how organizations are designed and how they perform in relationship to ownership type, workforce composition, technology and other variables.
 He also investigates individual and group behavior relative to social preferences and cognition.
 His work spans theory and empirics, using a variety of methods and data sources.

-Colleen Flaherty Manchester, PhD, is an associate professor in the Work and Organizations department at the Carlson School of Management, University of Minnesota.
+Colleen Flaherty Manchester, PhD, is a Professor in the Work and Organizations department and Board of Overseers Professor at the Carlson School of Management, University of Minnesota.
 She completed her PhD in economics from Stanford University, with a specialization in labor economics and public finance.
 She also received her B.A. in both public policy and economics from Stanford University.

 Theresa M. Glomb is the Toro Company-David M. Lilly Chair in the Carlson School of Management at the University of Minnesota.
 She received her Ph.D. and A.M. in social, organizational, and individual differences psychology from the University of Illinois in 1998 and her B.A. in psychology from DePaul University in 1993.